carlfranklin/ScreenToolsDemo/README.md

 The demo looks for "Still Watching?" on a streaming webcam website in a full-screen browser, and clicks on the screen when necessary.
 It also looks to see if the site has frozen and presses F5 to restart it.
 Also, if the webcam page goes out of full-screen mode, it clicks the "full-screen" button.

-To use the ScreenTools in a .NET Framework Console App, follow these steps
+To use the ScreenTools in a .NET Framework Console App, follow these steps.

+Add the NuGet Package `Newtonsoft.Json` to the project.

 Add references to the following assemblies by right-clicking the project and selecting **Add**, **Reference**, and clicking the **Assemblies** tab.
 These assemblies are part of the .NET Framework, and you must add references to them in order to use them.